 The foreclosure mediation statute can be found at D.C.
 Code § 42-815.02.

-There have been some reports that Washington, D.C.’s foreclosure mediation program doesn’t effectively protect homeowners.
-However, even though taking part in the program does not guarantee that a foreclosure will be avoided, it doesn't hurt to participate.
+Even though taking part in the program does not guarantee that a foreclosure will be avoided, it doesn't hurt to participate.
 The lender may be more likely to agree to a nonforeclosure solution during mediation than if you approach it outside of the program.
 Or you might qualify for a loss mitigation option that you hadn’t previously considered.

 For more information on the District of Columbia’s foreclosure mediation program, go to the District of Columbia’s “Information for Homeowners” Webpage.